albertojulian/mada-driver-assistant/README.md

 - In the Cell Phone: start the SpeedVoice and AccelGyro apps

 ## Future work
-- Customize the base YOLO model to detect traffic signs and develop additional features enabled by the new classes detected
+- Fine-tune the SLM model to enable more specific and complex requests
 - Provide functionality for the Accelerometer and Gyroscope events
-- Fine-tune the SLM model to enable more specific and complex requests
 - Add left and right back cameras to track blind spots, in order to enable detection of vehicles in those directions when trying to move to left or right lane